Bill-A/agilefoo/README.md

 An up vote count should increase the count, A down vote should decrease the count.
 A user cannot apply multiple up or down votes to a post.

-"A logged in user visits the home page, sees a user submitted link and votes on it.
+A logged in user visits the home page, sees a user submitted link and votes on it.
 Acceptance Criteria
-The user should end up on the home page and the vote count should change up or down according to how they voted"
+The user should end up on the home page and the vote count should change up or down according to how they voted

-"A logged in user that votes for a link cannot vote for the same link in the same direction.
+A logged in user that votes for a link cannot vote for the same link in the same direction.
 Acceptance Criteria
-A logged in user can see that which links they have voted for and in which direction up/down"
+A logged in user can see that which links they have voted for and in which direction up/down

 - - -